 Gentle Giants that they are, German Mastiffs sport a muscular build.
 Their short thick coats range from lighter hues like brindle and fawn to dark shades, like black, blue or harlequin.
 In this breed, the eye color matches that of the coat.

-With medium-length ears that may or may not be cropped, the German Mastiff will require much grooming.
+With medium-length ears that may or may not be cropped, the German Mastiff will require a decent bit of grooming.
 From coat-brushing and nail-trimming, the obedient canine enjoys it all.
 But do keep a vacuum cleaner handy because they shed in moderation.

 RECOMMENDED: 31 Gorgeous German Dogs